lichray/formatxx/proposal/printf.md

 `std::putf` takes a format string, followed by zero or more arguments.
 A format string is composed of zero or more directives:  _ordinary characters_, which are copied unchanged to the output stream, and _format specifications_, each of which expects zero or more arguments.
+Insufficient arguments result in an error described in [Error handling](#error_handling).
+If the format string is exhausted while arguments remain, the excess arguments are ignored.

 Each specification matches the first unmatched argument in the argument list.

 Each format specification is introduced by a `'%'` character.
 After which the following appear in sequence: